Frequently Asked Questions

 How and when do I get my I-20?

-In order to receive an I-20, you must submit all required application documents by the complete application deadline and be admitted to NDSU as a degree-seeking student.
-Once you are admitted, you will receive a copy of your I-20 in your online portal prior to receiving the original document by mail.
+In order to receive an I-20, you must submit all required application documents by the complete application deadline and be admitted to NDSU.
+Once you are admitted, you will receive a copy of your I-20 with your admission packet.
+Students transferring from another U.S. institution will receive information about transferring their I-20 to NDSU.

 I am worried about receiving my admission documents and I-20 in time to schedule a visa interview.
 How can I make the process faster?